 Dementia is not recognizing or knowing the names of family members.

-Normal aging means occasionally having difficulty finding words.
+Normal aging means occasionally having trouble finding words.

-Dementia means frequent pauses and substitutions when finding words.
+Dementia can mean frequent pauses and substitutions when finding words.

 Normal aging is being worried about your memory, but your relatives are not.

 Dementia is when your relatives are worried about your memory, but you are not aware of any problems.

 So, if you’ve been struggling a bit to remember simple things, don’t jump to conclusions.
 Your concerns may just be a normal part of aging.
 Any true diagnosis can only be made by a physician.

 Here are some tips from the Mayo Clinic that may help improve your memory:

 Keep activities, events, to-dos and reminders in a planner or on your phone.
 If you know you’ll need to do or remember something later, write it down right away – it’s easier to look back at your notes than try to recall what it was.